isabelandreatta1/Unit-1/unit1.md

 ## Criteria for Success
 1. Provides clear feedback to the user
-1. **There are no bugs in the application**
-1. The application should allow to calculate the total and billing
+1. The application should be able to calculate the tax
 1. Secure application: It allows user login/authentification

 ## Criteria B: Design